Thousands protest Argentina's 'VIP vaccines' scandal | ExBulletin

 The demonstrations took place without incident except for some friction between protesters and union activists in front of the president’s official residence.

-Protesters also gathered in other cities including Cordoba, Rosario and and Mar del Plata.
+Protesters also gathered in other cities including Cordoba, Rosario and Mar del Plata.

 With a population of 44 million, Argentina has recorded more than two million infections and about 52,000 deaths from coronavirus.